ShengtianSang/SemaTyP/README.md

 ![SemKG](https://github.com/ShengtianSang/SemaTyP/blob/main/figures/Illustration_of_SemKG.jpg)
-An illustration of the knowledge graph - SemKG - constructed in our work.
+<p align="center">An illustration of the knowledge graph - SemKG - constructed in our work.</p>

 # SemaTyP: a knowledge graph based literature mining method for drug discovery